28-Year-Old First Baseman – Washington Nationals

 Mike Carp Contract Information:

-Signed a one-year, $1.4 million contract with the Red Sox in January of 2014, avoiding arbitration.
+Signed a minor-league contract with the Nationals in January 2015.

 To instantly reveal our fantasy analysis of every player – including Mike Carp – simply subscribe now.

 |Sep.
 25||NYM||Did not play.|

 |Sep.
 20||@Mia||Did not play.|

 |Sep.
 18||@Mia||Did not play.|